WPTechInnovation/wpw-doc-dev/docs/python27.md

 ## Python Software Development Kit (SDK)

 The Python implementation for the Worldpay Within IoT payment SDK.
-This SDK enables smart devices to discover each other, negotiate a price for services, make a payment (through Worldpay) for services, and then consume services via a **trusted trigger**.
+This SDK enables smart devices to discover each other, negotiate a price for services, make a payment (through Worldpay) for services, and then consume services via a 'trusted trigger'.
 For more information see our documentation website here: [Worldpay Within](http://www.worldpaywithin.com).

 ### Prerequisites

 *   Before you get started, you should have Python installed on your system.
 We've built the SDK to work with version 2.7 and 3.
 *   You should create an account with [Worldpay Online](https://online.worldpay.com) so that you're able to generate your own test API key.
 You'll replace the Worldpay test keys with your own in the SDK.

-!!! warning

-    Make sure you only use test API keys.

 ### Get started